-As of October 12, 2010, there were 40,843,175 shares of our Class A Common Stock outstanding, which consists of 40,362,633 shares issued following our emergence from the Bankruptcy and 480,542 unvested shares of restricted Class A Common Stock awarded under our Equity Incentive Plan.
-At such date, there were 1,747,087 shares of our Class A Common Stock issuable upon the exercise of outstanding warrants, 627,104 shares of our Class A Common Stock issuable upon the conversion of outstanding shares of our Class B Common Stock and 149,237 shares of our Class A Common Stock reserved for issuance upon the vesting of outstanding restricted stock units awarded under our Equity Incentive Plan.
-Under the plan of reorganization, we have reserved 517,500 shares of our Class A Common Stock and warrants to purchase 544,737 shares of our Class A Common Stock for issuance upon the settlement of certain remaining prepetition claims in the Bankruptcy.
-In September 2010, we issued 107,241 of the 517,500 shares of Class A Common Stock and 112,877 of the 544,737 warrants to certain of our pre-petition creditors.
+As of July 31, 2010, there were 40,691,489 shares of our Class A Common Stock outstanding, which consists of 40,223,947 shares issued following our emergence from the Bankruptcy and 467,542 unvested shares of restricted Class A Common Stock awarded under our Equity Incentive Plan.
+At such date, there were 1,634,210 shares of our Class A Common Stock issuable upon the exercise of outstanding warrants, 658,549 shares of our Class A Common Stock issuable upon the conversion of outstanding shares of our Class B Common Stock and 144,237 shares of our Class A Common Stock reserved for issuance upon the vesting of outstanding restricted stock units awarded under our Equity Incentive Plan.
+Under the plan of reorganization, we have reserved 517,500 shares of our Class A Common Stock and warrants to purchase 544,737 shares of our Class A Common Stock for issuance upon the settlement of certain remaining pre-petition claims in the Bankruptcy.